 During this time, IT roles were narrowly defined.
 IT team members functioned primarily as “order-takers,” with limited influence over strategic decisions.

 Because funding was inconsistent, our IT organization had limited growth opportunities and relied on vendors for development work.
-Gaps were filled in with “shadow IT” efforts, where other internal teams would procure their own hardware without formal IT approval or standards.
+Gaps were filled in with “shadow IT,” where internal teams would sometimes procure their own hardware or software without formal IT approval or standards.

-Our On-Premises IT era established the foundation that would become crucial to the company’s future digital transformations.
+Our On-Premises IT era established the foundation that would become crucial to the company’s future digital transformation.

 All in on the cloud: The Cloud and Culture era (2010-2018)